ralna/GALAHAD/doc/Julia/rst-dir/presolve_functions.rst

 	*
 		- n_in

-		- is a scalar variable of type Int32 that holds the number of variables in the transformed problem.
+		- is a scalar variable of type INT that holds the number of variables in the transformed problem.
 This must match the value n_out from the last call to presolve_import_problem.

 	*
 		- m_in

-		- is a scalar variable of type Int32 that holds the number of general linear constraints.
+		- is a scalar variable of type INT that holds the number of general linear constraints.
 This must match the value m_out from the last call to presolve_import_problem.

 	*
 		- x_in